The first-ranked webpage in a Google search gets 30 percent of traffic. From there, it’s a sharp drop-off.

 What is Pay Per Click?

 Pay Per Click (PPC) is a form of advertising where you pay for the placement of your ad each time a user clicks on it.
-The greatest benefit of paid ads is that their placement are above the organic search results.
+The greatest benefit of paid ads is that their placement is above the organic search results.

 Pay Per Click ads can be run on multiple platforms such as Google Ads, Facebook Ads, and LinkedIn Ads, among others.